Seed Germination Tips

 5. Special Treatment

 Some seeds require special treatment before sowing.
-Scarifying, pre-chilling or soaking is done to improve germination.
+Scarifying, pre-chilling or soaking is done to improve the germination.
+Always, search about the seed before planting, if it needs a pre-treatment or not.